eyenikeyev/active-directory/README.md

 <p>
   <ul>
 </p>
 Go to Azure Portal, create a virtual machine for the Domain Controller, name it DC-1.
-Create a second virtual machine and name it Client-1, the vms should be on the same virtual networks
+Create a second virtual machine and name it Client-1, the vms should be on the same virtual networks.
+Give the resources some time to load, approximately five to ten minutes.
 </p>
 <p>